arroos/OPC-UA-Honeypot/README.md

 You should have received a copy of the GNU General Public License along with the OPC UA Honeypot..
 If not, see
 <https://www.gnu.org/licenses/>.

+Some individual files are Copyright The OPC Foundation, Inc and licensed under either the OPC Reciprocal Community License or the OPC Foundation MIT License, as specified by the copyright notices in these files.